 Ingredient Notes

-- Unsalted butter: the butter should be softened to room temperature so it blends well with the other ingredients.
-Since these cookies are simple, the butter flavor really shines through.
-I recommend using a high quality butter, with my favorite being grass-fed butter from pasture-raised cows.
-It gives the cookies a richer, creamier taste and a more tender, melt-in-your-mouth texture.
-Grass-fed butter may also be more nutritious than regular butter, with higher levels of omega-3 fatty acids and antioxidants.
+- Unsalted butter: use softened, room temperature butter so it blends well with the other ingredients.
+Because this recipe is simple, the butter flavor really stands out.
+I recommend a high-quality, grass-fed butter from pasture-raised cows for the richest flavor and a tender, melt-in-your-mouth texture.

 See recipe card for quantities.